-In the early 1950’s workers digging for gravel uncovered skeletons of people interred in an Anglo-Saxon cemetery a century and a half before.
+In the early 1950’s, workers digging for gravel uncovered skeletons of people interred in an Anglo-Saxon cemetery a millennium and a half before.
 At the time, the team noted that the bones of one man in particular had joint damage and the narrow toe bones typically caused by leprosy.
 When researchers recently reanalyzed those same bones using modern techniques they realized the man may have had the first case of the disease in Britain.
 On top of that, other tests show that he was probably from Scandinavia, not Britain.

 The researchers were able to gather some bacterial DNA from the bones and sequence it, reports Maev Kennedy for The Guardian.
 They genetic fingerprint they found was that of a leprosy strain belonging to the lineage 3I, which has been found at other burial sites in Scandinavia and southern Britain but at later dates.
 The man likely died in the 5th or 6th century.